 The segment is reflective of the rhetorical issues that have formed around AI.
 On one level, the existential stakes are themselves marketing constructs.
 One effective way to make people believe you have a compelling, world-changing technology is to issue continuous warnings about how seriously you take its potential for destruction and set up many boards for its ethical application.
 Ethics have become the new sustainability — a vague, catch-all answer to one conception of catastrophe, in this case, not the destruction of the earth but the replacement of all workers with robots.

-Stewart points out what every tech CEO should recognize — you can’t ask people to take a trust fall on AI.
+Stewart points out that every tech CEO should recognize — you can’t ask people to take a trust fall on AI.
 But Stewart’s one-roast-fits-every-tech-CEO isn’t totally fair, either, and it’s intellectually dishonest to suggest there’s nothing in between utopia and apocalypse.

 We believe in making grounded, incremental investments in AI.
 These investments are transformative but not destructive.
 The solutions we build at Frame AI are designed to enhance tools and processes rather than replace them.